 - Support for Windows 8 ended on January 12, 2016.
 Learn more

 - Microsoft 365 Apps is not supported on Windows 8.

 - If you're running Office on Windows 8 in your organization, you should upgrade to a supported operating system.

-- If you're a home user running Office on Windows 8, see Windows 8 end of support and Office instead of reading this article.
+- If you're a home user running Office on Windows 8, see Windows 8 and Windows 8.1 end of support and Office instead of reading this article.

 Office 365 and Microsoft 365 are governed by the Modern Lifecycle Policy, which requires customers to stay current as per the servicing and system requirements for the product or service.
 This policy includes using Microsoft 365 Apps on a Windows operating system that is currently in support.

 Using Microsoft 365 Apps on older, unsupported operating systems may cause performance and reliability issues over time.
-Therefore, if your organization is using Microsoft 365 Apps on devices running Windows 8, we strongly recommend your organization moves those devices to a supported operating system, preferably Windows 10.
+Therefore, if your organization is using Microsoft 365 Apps on devices running Windows 8, we strongly recommend your organization moves those devices to a supported operating system, such as Windows 11 or Windows 10.

 There are known functionality and stability issues when running Version 2005 or later of Microsoft 365 Apps on Windows 8.

 Windows 8 and updates to the Office apps

 If you’re using Microsoft 365 Apps on a device running Windows 8, you should be aware of the following information about updates to the Office apps.